Nishacid/MD5_Hash_Cracker/README.md

 # MD5 Hash Cracker

-MD5 Hash cracker with 3 differents modes
+MD5 Hash cracker with 3 different modes

     - Using a wordlist
     - Using an incremental mode